Understanding Home Generator Sizing: What Watts Do You Need?

 The 80% rule is a critical safety standard stating that a generator should be run continuously at no more than 80% of its maximum rated wattage.
 For example, a generator rated for 10,000 running watts should only be tasked with a continuous load of 8,000 watts.
 This buffer prevents the generator from overheating, extends its operational life, and ensures it has the reserve capacity to handle minor fluctuations without tripping the breaker.

-While you might hear about other guidelines, such as the “20/20/20 rule,” which relate to specific load testing or fuel metrics, the 80% rule is the paramount principle for homeowner safety and equipment longevity.
-Adhering to it is a non-negotiable part of our process as Certified Master Electricians, as it guarantees both performance and code compliance for every installation.
+Adhering to this rule is a non-negotiable part of our process as Certified Master Electricians, as it guarantees both performance and code compliance for every installation.

 Portable vs. Standby Generators: Sizing Differences